roelfie/react-redux-udemy/README.md

 - `useLayoutEffect`
 - `useDebugValue`

-The `widgets` application will be built using functional components and uses hooks.
+The `widgets` application is built with functional components and uses hooks to add state, lifecycle methods & other advanced stuff.

 # References